MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-single-sign-on-password-vaulting.md

 ## Test your app

 Go to the My Apps portal.
 Sign in with your credentials (or the credentials for a test account that you set up with access).
-Once signed in successfully, select on the icon of the app.
-This might trigger the installation of the My Apps Secure Sign-in browser extension.
-If your user had predefined credentials the authentication to the app should happen automatically, otherwise you must specify the user name or password for the first time.
+Once signed in successfully, select the icon of the app.
+Opening the My Apps portal might trigger the installation of the My Apps Secure Sign-in browser extension.
+If you have predefined credentials, the authentication to the app should happen automatically, otherwise you must specify the user name or password for the first time.

 ## Next steps